+APPENDIX 'E'

-Appendix 'E' Sample Checklist of Assigned Duties and Approved Work Schedule
+Sample Checklist of Assigned Duties and Approved Work Schedule

-The work schedule must be defined in writing at the beginning of the term and reviewed and adjusted if necessary at the mid-term to ensure the required duties are consistent with, and will be completed within, the defined schedule.
+The work schedule must be defined in writing at the mid-term to ensure the required dut schedule.

-DEPARTMENT/SCHOOL: D ATE:
+DEPARTMENT/SCHOOL: DATE:

-POSITION: COURSE/PROJECT:
+POSITION: COURSE/PRO)JECT:

-APPOINTMENT, From: To: TOTAL HOURS:
+APPOINTMENT, From: To: TOTAL HOU JRS:

-WORK SCHEDULE
+WORK SCHEE DULE

-ASSIGNED RESPONSIBILITY THOSE APPLICABLE) (CHECK HOURS (per
+SSIGNED RESPONSIBILITY (CHECK THOSE APPLICABLE) HOURS1 (p DAYS/D

-INITIAL MID-TERM ^{2,3,4} DATES
+ASSIGNED RESPONSIBILITY (CHECK THOSE E APPLICABLE) INITIAL MID-TERM ^{2,3,4} ATES

 Establish Grading Criteria

 Grade Papers/Lab/Studio Assignments

-Lead Seminars/Tutorials, Laboratory/Studio Sessions
+Lead Seminars/Tutorials, Laboratory/Studio Ses sions

 Prepare Teaching Materials

 Teach Courses in the Absence of the Lecturer

-Student Consultation, Deal with Grade Complaints
+Student Consultation, Deal with Grade Complain nts

 Assist to Design Laboratory/Studio Activities

 Prepare Laboratory/Studio Materials

 Attend Supervising Faculty Member's Lectures

-Attend Orientation/Information/Training Sessions
+Attend Orientation/Information/Training Sessions S

 Assist in Developing Course Outline

 Supervise Mid-Term(s) and/or Final Exam

 Mark Mid-Term(s) and/or Final Exam

-Prepare Tests and other Assessment Instruments
+Prepare Tests and other Assessment Instrumen ts

 Keep Records

 Lead Field Trips

 OTHER:

-OTHER: 6
+OTHER:6

 EMPLOYEE

 SUPERVISOR

 CHAIR/DIRECTOR/DESIGNATE

-Name Signature

-Mid-Term Review
+Mid-Term Review Name Signature

-Employee's Signature Supervisor's Signa ature Date
+nployee's ignature Supervisor's s Signature Date

-- 1. Article 14.01 dictates the weekly limit for hours of work.
+- 1. Article 14.01 of the TA Appendix dictates the weekly limit for hours of work.
 The supervisor enters the expected values in the Initial Hours and Days/Dates columns at the onset of employment.
 The actual hours as of the mid-term are entered at the mid-term review. - 2.
-See Letter of Understanding #4 (Interpretation of Article 14.02) for information concerning obligations regarding the mid-term review. - 3.
-If any problem arises that cannot be resolved by the supervisor and employee, it should be referred to the Chair and Union. - 4.
+This LOU does appear in the CA after 2003. - 3.
+If any problem arises that cannot be resolved by the supervisor and employee, it should be referred to the Chair and Union - 4.
 A performance review may be completed in accordance with Article 22.02 (Performance Review).
 A copy will be provided to the employee. - 5.
 List the day or days (e.g., M,T,W,R,F) that the duties are to be performed or the anticipated dates of concentrated work (e.g., marking).
-For selfscheduled work, use SS. - 6.
+For self-scheduled work, use SS. - 6.
 Attach additional sheet(s) if required.